OxfordRGS/OxfordRGS.github.io/README.md

 The Oxford Robotics Graduates Society (ORGS) is an innovative and inclusive community formed to foster the exchange of ideas, research, and advancements in the field of robotics.
 Our mission is to inspire and equip the next generation of robotics engineers and researchers with the knowledge, skills, and networks necessary to shape the future of robotics.

 ## Vision
-Our vision is to become a leading platform where graduate students and early-career professionals can collaborate, innovate, and propel the field of robotics forward.
+Our vision is to become a leading platform where graduate students can collaborate, innovate, and propel the field of robotics forward.
 We aim to create an environment where the brightest minds can come together to solve complex problems, share groundbreaking research, and envision the future of automation and intelligent systems.

 ## Objectives
 Knowledge Sharing: To facilitate the exchange of ideas, research findings, and technical expertise among members through seminars, workshops, and conferences.